Cafeteria Flooring Vancouver, BC

 - Chair scuff resistance and wear-lane planning

-- Easy cleaning for large open spaces
+- Easy cleaning for large open dining spaces

 Serving Lines & Beverage Stations

-- Stain resistance for syrup/coffee/sauces
+- Stain resistance for syrup, coffee, and sauces

-- Durable topcoats for high traffic
+- Durable topcoats for constant traffic

 Dish Rooms & Tray Return